inko-lang/website/source/news/inko-progress-report-september-2019.html.md

 this might not matter, but for larger programs this may result in (some) of the work being performed in serial.

-Our current idea is to instead use multiple processes called "shards" (inspired by the sharding of databases).
-Each shard _only_ stores type information;
-compilation is done by separate processes.
-A separate "registry" process is used to record which shard owns a certain module.
-To look up a type, a compiler process would request the shard for a given module that is imported, then use that shard for obtaining type information.
+Our current idea is to instead use multiple processes called "partitions" (inspired by the partitioning of databases).
+Each partition _only_ stores type information; compilation is done by separate processes.
+A separate "registry" process is used to record which partition owns a certain module.
+To look up a type, a compiler process would request the partition for a given module that is imported, then use that partition for obtaining type information.
 Once a module is looked up, a compiler process may cache it so it does not need to request it again from the registry.
-The registry process exists so we don't need to scan over all shards to determine which one owns a module.
-This would not perform well if the number of shards is large, or when looking up lots of unique modules:
+The registry process exists so we don't need to scan over all partition to determine which one owns a module.
+This would not perform well if the number of partition is large, or when looking up lots of unique
+modules:

 ![Linear module lookups](/images/september-2019-progress-report/modules.svg)

-Instead of shards sending (and thus copying) entire type data structures to compiler processes, they send type IDs.
+Instead of partitions sending (and thus copying) entire type data structures to compiler processes, they send type IDs.
 A type ID is a simple and lightweight data structure that is cheap to copy, storing only the ID of the type and the ID of the module that owns the type.
 If needed they may send more complex data structures, but in all cases they will be optimised to make it cheap to copy them.

-Compiler processes communicate with these type shards by sending messages known as "queries" (taken again from databases).
+Compiler processes communicate with these type partitions by sending messages known as "queries" (taken again from databases).
 A query can be a message such as "Give me the argument type IDs of method X", "Does type X respond to message Y?", etc. The Rust compiler [uses a similar approach](https://rust-lang.github.io/rustc-guide/query.html).
-Using separate type shards and queries results in a flow of messages that looks like this:
+Using separate type partitions and queries results in a flow of messages that looks like this:

 ![Parallel type communication](/images/september-2019-progress-report/parallel.svg)